 If your kid is the same, take their fiscal responsibilities to the next level with Bankaroo.

 This free app allows your family to keep track of who gets what allowance; it also gives your kid the ability to track and save their money.
-Where once they had their eye on that $180 Lego set, Bankaroo can teach them how to make that goal become a reality.
+Instead of just begging for the $180 Lego set, Bankaroo can teach them how to save for it and buy it themselves.

 Math still a bit of a challenge?
 Try Sushi Monster by Houghton Mifflin Harcourt.
-A quick math learning game where the players must feed the hungry monster plates of numbers that create a math equation.
+It's a quick math learning game where the players must feed the hungry monster plates of numbers that create a math equation.
 It’s fun, fast and more educational than your child will ever admit.

-After your kid’s money game is on point, pump their financial knowledge up a notch with Stockpile.
+After your kid’s money game is on point, pump up their financial knowledge with Stockpile.

 But what about those kids that want to just zone out?
-For kids who prefer cutting rope or throwing birds everywhere, you might try the quick logic puzzle fix Circuit Scramble by Suborbital Games.
+For kids who prefer cutting rope or throwing birds everywhere, you might try the quick logic puzzle fix Circuit Scramble.

 Like Angry Birds or Cut the Rope, Circuit Scramble introduces more complicated rules every few levels.
 Unlike those other games, as you progress through Circuit Scramble the rules introduced are based on real-world circuit board logic.
-Your kid can learn how to shoot the yellow bird that drops a few bombs or they can learn how gating on a circuit board works.
+Your kid can learn how to shoot the yellow bird that drops a few bombs or they can learn how gating works on a circuit board.

 Stray Cat Doors

-Each level has a door which you must unlock.
-Each lock has four to six pieces you must find.
-To find the pieces, you must search the manipulative parts of the scene for secret codes and hidden pictures.
+Each level has a door which the player must unlock.
+Each lock has four to six pieces to find.
+To find the pieces, the player must search the manipulative parts of the scene for secret codes and hidden pictures.
 And when you finally find all the lock pieces?
-The door opens and a stray cat gets to comes inside.
+The door opens and a stray cat gets to come inside.

 And for little kids, try Cooking Mama!